csparker/deep_qmri/Hackers_Guide.md

 <br>

 - Download some real DWI data (i.e. from the Human Connectome Project)
-	- I may have some already.
+	- I can provide you with some data.

-- Re-train the network on synthetic DWI data acquired with the same settings as real data.
+- Re-train the network on synthetic DWI data acquired with the same settings (b-values) as the real data.
-	- You could create a seperate tutorial for this.
+	- You could create a seperate tutorial for the real data application.

 - Estimate the parameter maps for real data
-	- Save the parameter maps as nifti files.
+	- Save the parameter maps as nifti files!
+This will be useful later.

 - Repeat the above but for the sum of squares loss function
 	- Can the network settings be saved to prevent re-training?

 - Compare the parameter estimates between sum of squares and Rician likelihood loss function
-	- Variance of parameters within ROIs might be a good evaluation metric.
+	- Variance of parameters within ROIs might be a good evaluation metric (lower is probably better)

 </details>
 <br/>